In the beginning ....: The

 of many self guided tours, there is also a submarine and aviation museum.
 We will be working with the battleship folks to

-try to be sure to include a stop here on the itinerary for the racers.
+include a stop here on the itinerary for the racers.

 The